I think you’ll agree with me when I say…

-Subsequently, these plans can potentially have substantial early repayment charges if you want to repay them before you die or move into permanent care.
+Subsequently, they can potentially have impressive fast repayment dues if you want to repay them before you die or move into long-term care.

-That said, however, most of the new plans come with fixed-term early repayment charges, which means that with a few years in, you have the option to close it.
+That said, however, most of the new plans come with fixed-term advance arrangement fees, which means that with a few years in, you can change and decide to close it.

 6. Your Benefits Are Affected

-By releasing the equity from your property, you automatically increase your income or savings.
+By getting released the equity from your holdings, you automatically increase your income or savings.
 However, this might have adverse effects and affect your claim to your means-tested benefits.

 7. You May Have Fees to Pay

-If you need additional capital to cater to your needs in retirement, equity release might be an appealing option.
-However, it’s worth considering other alternatives given the fact that interest charges can sky-rocket or you might have to give up some tenure.
+If you need additional capital to cater to your needs in retirement, equity release might be an appealing personal remedy.
+However, it’s worth to view, find and considering other options given the fact that there are certain costs & interest charges.
 You can opt to either downsize to a smaller home or try borrowing some money from your trusted friends or family members.
-You can get more information on these options by checking out ‘Alternatives to Equity Release’ guide.
+You can get more information on these options by checking out our ‘Alternatives to Equity Release’ guide.

 How much money could you release?